AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Related Works

 The fusion of physics-based insights with neural networks has emerged as a promising direction for modeling dynamic systems.
 Approaches such as Neural Ordinary Differential Equations \citep{chen2018neural} and Hamiltonian Neural Networks \citep{greydanus2019hamiltonian} embed conservation laws and system dynamics into learning processes, preserving the structure of physical systems.
 Variational Integrator Networks \citep{saemundsson2020variational} and their extensions \citep{havens2021forced, duruisseaux2023lie} have shown promise in imposing geometric and physical constraints, such as symmetries.
 These methods have demonstrated accuracy in modeling simple physics, such as pendulums and mass-spring systems.
 However, real-world applications remain challenging due to the increased complexity and uncertainty inherent in practical environments, as highlighted by \cite{zhao2024physord}.

-Recent advancements in physics-infused learning have demonstrated significant potential in addressing such challenges, particularly in off-road applications. \cite{frey2024roadrunner} proposed a self-supervised framework that trains a traversability prediction network using pseudo-labels generated by X-Racer, a physics-based off-road autonomy stack. \cite{zhao2024physord} integrated learnable components into the vehicle's Lagrangian equations, constraining the learning process with physics principles such as energy conservation. \cite{agishev2023monoforce} predicted terrain height and stiffness properties from visual inputs, integrating the calculated supporting force through a differentiable physics engine for supervision. \cite{chen2024identifying} introduced a network for estimating friction and stiffness from proprioceptive observations, initially trained in simulation and later adapted to real-world environments. \cite{cai2024pietra} introduced physics priors into evidential neural networks, incorporating physics knowledge into the learning process via an uncertainty-aware loss function.
-However, accurately predicting the friction coefficient of diverse off-road terrains and leveraging this knowledge for reliable long-term navigation remains a challenging open problem.
+Recent advancements in physics-informed learning have demonstrated significant potential in addressing such challenges, particularly in off-road applications. \cite{frey2024roadrunner} proposed a self-supervised framework that trains a traversability prediction network using pseudo-labels generated by X-Racer, a physics-based off-road autonomy stack. \cite{zhao2024physord} integrated learnable components into the vehicle's Lagrangian equations, constraining the learning process with physics principles such as energy conservation. \cite{agishev2023monoforce} predicted terrain height and stiffness properties from visual inputs, integrating the calculated supporting force through a differentiable physics engine for supervision. \cite{chen2024identifying} introduced a network for estimating friction and stiffness from proprioceptive observations, initially trained in simulation and later adapted to real-world environments. \bl{\cite{pokhrel2024cahsor, datar2024terrain, datar2024learning} trained a neural kinodynamic model using aggressive driving data and employed it as a safety constraint for autonomous driving. \cite{cai2024pietra, cai2023probabilistic} learns empirical traction distributions and uncertainty with evidential deep learning, and plans navigation paths according to worst‑case traction costs.} However, accurately predicting the friction coefficient of diverse off-road terrains and leveraging this knowledge for reliable long-term navigation remains a challenging open problem.